 Submitted by the experts from the European Commission*

-The text reproduced below was prepared by the experts from the European Commission and proposes to introduce new provisions to accommodate type-approval of hydrogen Type 1A dual fuel engines and vehicles, modifications to include Fourier Transform Infrared (FTIR) and Quantum Cascade Laser (QCL) instruments and new provisions to accommodate monitoring on-board fuel and/or energy consumption during PEMS testing.
+The text reproduced below was prepared by the experts from the European Commission and proposes to introduce new provisions to accommodate type-approval of hydrogen Type 1A dual fuel engines and vehicles, modifications to include Fourier Transform Infrared (FTIR) and Quantum Cascade Laser mid-Infrared detection (QCL-IR) instruments and new provisions to accommodate monitoring on-board fuel and/or energy consumption during PEMS testing.
 The modifications to the current text of the Regulation are marked in bold for new or strikethrough for deleted characters.

 I. Proposal